cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

     1. Select **Trust**.
     2. Set **When using this certificate** to _Always Trust_.

-The certificate is also placed in `/Library/Application Support/Cloudflare/installed_cert.pem` for easy reference by scripts or tools.
+The certificate is also placed in `/Library/Application Support/Cloudflare/installed_cert.pem` for reference by scripts or tools.

 ### Linux